Ethiopia's economy struggles as war reignites in Tigray | Business

 Because of internal conflicts, the destruction of infrastructure and uncontrolled spending are hurting the economy while ordinary Ethiopians face weakening incomes and rising poverty, economist Alemayehu Seyoum told the meeting.

-Ethiopia once seared into the global consciousness with a devastating famine in the 1980s.
-The country has since transformed its economy with mega-projects like the Grand Ethiopian Renaissance Dam, the largest in Africa, and large-scale construction projects in Addis Ababa, Africa's diplomatic capital.
-The economy grew at an average of 11% over the past decade.
+The economy grew at an average of 11 per cent over the past decade.

 But the war in the northern Tigray region, which began in late 2020, has caused immense disruption.
-In June, the International Monetary Fund said growth likely fell to 3.8% for 2021-2022 because of the war and a "sharp fall in donor financing," among other factors.
+In June, the International Monetary Fund said growth likely fell to 3.8 per cent for 2021-2022 because of the war and a "sharp fall in donor financing," among other factors.

 The finance ministry has declined to approve the financing of three industrial parks, symbols of Ethiopia's China-like development, citing "budgetary pressure."
 Instead, the economy has shifted to a war focus.